 This study relies on three core theories.
 "Ulrich's Psycho-evolutionary theory" (Ulrich et al., 1991) as pioneering research showed that preferences and positive psychophysiological responses are associated with natural elements since cognitive capabilities evolved in natural environments.
-Further, Ulrich developed "supportive of design" (Ulrich, 1997) which focused on healthcare facilities and promoting patients' wellbeing.
-Ulrich argued that the physical environments of healthcare facilities should support patients in coping with stress and having natural elements can play a major role in this regard.
-The third theory pointing to the restorative effects of nature has been proposed by Kaplan (Kaplan, 1995) which is widely cited in the research and similar to the psycho-evolutionary theory, it shows people have restorative experiences in natural environments.
+Further, Ulrich developed the theory of "supportive design" (Ulrich, 1997) which focusses on healthcare facilities and promoting patients' well-being.
+Ulrich argues that the physical environments of healthcare facilities should support patients in coping with stress and having natural elements can play a major role in this regard.
+The third theory pointing to the restorative effects of nature has been proposed by Kaplan

+(Kaplan, 1995) which is widely cited in research and, similar to the psycho-evolutionary theory, shows people have restorative experiences in natural environments.

-All these three theories contribute to much and still growing research which has emphasized that compared to the built elements, exposure to the natural elements can bring about greater positive influences on human beings (Tzoulas et al., 2007; Ulrich et al., 2008).
+These three theories contribute to much and still growing research that emphasizes that compared to the built elements, exposure to the natural elements can bring about greater positive influences on human beings (Tzoulas et al., 2007; Ulrich et al., 2008).